-Violent crimes like assault and battery, armed robbery, or attempted murder are among the most serious of all criminal charges.
+Violent Crimes Lawyer in Bloomington imageViolent crimes like assault and battery, armed robbery, or attempted murder are among the most serious of all criminal charges.
 If you’ve been charged with a violent crime in Bloomington, Illinois, you face severe penalties, including years in prison.
-Your future is on the line unless you can beat these charges or negotiate a plea agreement.
+As a criminal defense law firm with a strong reputation in Bloomington, we understand that your future is at stake unless you can successfully defend against these charges or negotiate a favorable plea agreement.
+You may need the help of a Bloomington violent crimes lawyer from Bruno Law Offices.

 Crimes Against Persons in Illinois